Manage discounts

 Filter products

-The filter is used to specify which products form the set.
-The ones that would accordingly apply to this condition.
-Once you click the '+' icon you'll be presented with two options.
+The filter is used to specify which products are part of your custom product set.
+The ones that would accordingly apply to this discount.
+Once you click the corresponding '+' icon to add products, you'll be presented with two options:

-- Option 1: Add products in bulk, which prompts a notepad like modal where you can specify a Product property and input the corresponding values (use commas to separate between values).
+• Add products in bulk: prompts a notepad like modal where you can specify a Product property and input the corresponding values (use commas to separate between values).

-- Option 2: Add product filter, which works the same as described here.
+• Add product filter: works the same as described here.

-Afterwards, you can click the boxed magnifying glass icon on the filter products card to show all selected products in one view.
+Afterwards, you can click the boxed magnifying glass icon on the filter products card to Show selected products in one view.

 Order discounts